-Most recently, Staples’ work received prominent attention when she – along with writer Mark Waid – oversaw the successful relaunch of Archie, reimagining and revitalising the Riverdale gang for a new generation of readers.
+Most recently, Staples’ work received considerable media attention when she and writer Mark Waid oversaw the successful relaunch of Archie, reimagining and revitalising the Riverdale gang for a new generation of readers.
 But perhaps her most impressive achievement has been her role as the ongoing artist of Saga, which she co-created with Brian K. Vaughan.

 A masterful sci-fi/fantasy mash-up for adults with a heartfelt family story at its core, Saga has consistently ranked among the very best comics on the market for the past five years and counting.
-It’s not just me saying it, either – thanks to Saga, Staples has netted numerous accolades, including the Eisner Award, Shuster Award, Hugo Award, Harvey Award and Inkwell Award.
+It’s not just me saying it, either; thanks to Saga, Staples has netted numerous accolades, including the Eisner Award, Shuster Award, Hugo Award, Harvey Award and Inkwell Award.

-Her organic, sketchily-rendered characters are filled with personality and emotion, and she’s proven herself capable of convincingly bringing to life anything imaginable, including the crazy alien worlds and creatures of Saga, where a character with a TV for a head is just the tip of the iceberg!
+Her vivid, sketchy characters are filled with personality and emotion, and she’s proven herself capable of convincingly bringing to life anything imaginable, including the crazy alien worlds and creatures of Saga, where a character with a TV for a head is just the tip of the iceberg!
 But what really helps Staples stand out from the crowd is the clarity of her layouts; each panel and angle is perfectly chosen to ensure that the dramatic requirements and pace of the story work in tandem with the narrative, resulting in easy-to-follow pages brimming with energy and feeling.

 While Staples’ body of work would already be staggering on its merits alone, when you consider the critical and commercial success she has achieved within such a male-dominated field, it’s even more impressive still.
-Indeed, her greatest accomplishment is that she inspires women and young girls everywhere who want to follow in her footsteps, by proving that not only can a woman make it in the comics business, she can actually make it all the way to the top, too – which is a pretty damn fantastic message to be able to share this International Women’s Day.
+Indeed, her greatest accomplishment is that she inspires women and young girls to follow in her footsteps by proving that not only can women make it in the comics business, they can make it all the way to the top, too – which a fantastic message this International Women’s Day.